 The Upper Los Angeles River Subregion depends primarily on a combination of groundwater and imported water to meet its water demands.
 Local water supplies include surface water, recycled water, and groundwater.
 Imported water is provided by Metropolitan Water District of Southern California (MWDSC) through the California State Water Project (SWP) and the Colorado River Aqueduct, and the City of Los Angeles through the Los Angeles Aqueduct.
 MWDSC calculates that it can reliably deliver water under not only normal conditions but under multiple dry year conditions.
 Imported water provided through the Los Angeles Aqueduct has decreased over time due to the need for environmental mitigation in the Owens Valley area, but the City of Los Angeles predicts that deliveries will be sufficient to meet demand in conjunction with Los Angeles's other supplies.
+Recycled water is provided by the Sanitation Districts of Los Angeles County, the City of Los Angeles, and Las Virgenes MWD.

 Sources of supply vary throughout the Subregion, as shown in Table 1.
-These supply and demand estimates are based on numbers reported in the 2010 Urban Water Mangement Plans (UWMPs) for Glendale, Burbank, Pasadena, Los Angeles, Las Virgenes MWD, Calleguas MWD and Foothill MWD.
+These supplyies are based on numbers reported in the 2010 Urban Water Mangement Plans (UWMPs) for Glendale, Burbank, Pasadena, Los Angeles, Las Virgenes MWD, Calleguas MWD and Foothill MWD.
 These water suppliers were chosen as their service areas cover a majority of the Subregion.